Changes and additions to the Mapping Rules

 See 3.1.3.2.1.1.

-• Drawing any paved pedestrian paths in urban areas that are physically distinguished from the surrounding area is allowed.
+• Clarified that paved pedestrian paths can be drawn in urban areas that are physically distinguished from the surrounding area.

 Previously, such items were drawn on the map only if they led to building entrances and individual organizations.